BEST THINGS TO DO IN ISELTWALD

-To see the waterfront from behind, you walk to the boat station of Giessbach Station and then either walk up or take the funicular (and then do an additional 15-minute hike).
+To see the waterfront from behind, you walk to the boat station of Giessbach Station and then either walk up (10 minutes) or take the funicular.
+Then you are at the hotel and have to do an additional 15-minute hike).

 You can then either take the boat to get get back or just hike back.

-TIP: If you plan a boat tour, I highly suggest getting from Iseltwald to Giessbach by boat (it just looks amazing from the boat), hike up to behind the waterfall, and then walk back to Iseltwald.
+TIP: If you plan a boat tour, I highly suggest getting from Iseltwald to Giessbach by boat (it just looks amazing from the boat), hiking up to behind the waterfall, and then walking back to Iseltwald.